‘Meet The Putmans’ Is Coming To TLC: Get The Details Here

 Are you excited that Meet the Putmans got an entire season?
 Don’t miss this show when it starts airing on TLC on August 11, 2017.
 You will love this family once you get to know them and see the way that they do things.

-[Featured Image By TLC/Facebook]
+[Featured Image by TLC/Facebook]